dzhavat/angular-memes/README.md

 # Angular memes

 Let's have some fun collecting all sorts of Angular memes.
+You're welcome to add your own meme as well.

 ---